All Episodes

 Yeah.

-And they need to say the price.
+And they need to pay the price.

-I I cannot disagree with you one bit.
+I cannot disagree with you one bit.

-And the thing is is you know, you watch the media, they're now so angry at me for being right.
+They're now so angry at me for being right.

-They can't stand that they were wrong, that there never was Trump Russia collusion.
+They can't stand that they were wrong, that there never was Trump-Russia collusion.

 But it's the biggest story in their lifetime, and it's right before their very eyes if they just open them.

-But in fact, you know, the the media is now so corrupt that they are nothing but an extension but the radical left-wing Democratic Party's agenda.
+But in fact, you know, the media is now so corrupt that they are nothing but an extension but the radical left-wing Democratic Party's agenda.

 Truth doesn't matter anymore.

-Media is dead, it's buried, journalism's dead.
+Media is dead.

 All they do is live in an echo chamber and regurgitate back to each other the same talking points.